Gallaudet University

 Email Us

-Students who minor in education will be able to choose from an array of foundational education courses.
-Students will also experience a field experience class.
+Students who minor in education can choose from various foundational education courses.

-A GPA of 2.75 is required to enter and continue in the minor.
+A GPA of 2.75 is required to enter and continue in the minor track.

 Summary of Requirements